rapido-mobile/rapido-mobile.github.io/tutorials/get_started_part_4.md

 ![custom builder](../assets/custom-builder-6.png)

 ## Add the Map to the App
 There are different ways we can give the user access to a map.
-To make this really easy, Rapido comes with a DocumentListMapView that will display all of the Documents in a DocumentList on a map, assuming that those Documents include a map_point field.
+To make this really easy, Rapido comes with a [DocumentListMapView](https://pub.dartlang.org/documentation/rapido/latest/documents/DocumentListMapView-class.html)that will display all of the Documents in a [DocumentList](https://pub.dartlang.org/documentation/rapido/latest/documents/DocumentList-class.html)on a map, assuming that those Documents include a map_point field.
 So, all we need to do is create a place to display that.
 We could that with tabs, with a dialog, or in any number of ways.

-We will use the additionalActions property of the DocumentListScaffold to add a map button to the title bar of the app, and then navigate to a DocumentListMapView.
+We will use the additionalActions property of the [DocumentListScaffold](https://pub.dartlang.org/documentation/rapido/latest/documents/DocumentListScaffold-class.html)to add a map button to the title bar of the app, and then navigate to a DocumentListMapView.

 The additionalActions property is a list of Widgets to display in the title bar.
 We only need to create one, which will be an IconButton:
 ```